JvanKatwijk/qt-dab/README.md

 ![6.1](/scan-widget.png?raw=true)

-A separate widget - visibility under control of the *scan* button on the main widget - provides the control ob scanning.
+A separate widget - visibility under control of the *scan* button on the main widget - provides the control on scanning.
+Qt-DAB provides different scanning modes, with single scannning and continuous scanning.

-The *show* button controls the visibility of the *skiptable*, skiptables can be load and stored in either the ".ini" file (use the "...default" buttons, or can be kept as xml file on a user defined place (the other load/store buttons).
+The *show* button controls the visibility of the *skiptable*, skiptables can be loaded and stored in either the ".ini" file (use the "...default" buttons, or can be kept as xml file on a user defined place (the other load/store buttons).

 The small table at the bottom of the widget is just for convenience, on scanning it will display the number of services found in the channels visited.